sebinseban/km44besd06/README.md

 FileName: main.c

-1)main function
+1. main function

         // reads date-of-birth, n times in a loop. every date is validated using isvaliddate function. if it is valid then compare and keep the oldest date in a seperate set of variables.
 If the date is not valid, ask the user to enter another date, and repeate till he enters a valid date.
         //after loop is over, call printdateinformat and printsubscript functions to print the eldest date in required format.

 FileName: isvaliddate.c

-2) `int  IsValidDate(int  d, int  m, int  y)`
+2. `int  IsValidDate(int  d, int  m, int  y)`

         // validates the date, returns 1 or 0

-3) `int  IsLeapYear(int  y)`
+3. `int  IsLeapYear(int  y)`

         // checks if a year is leap year or not

 FileName: compare.c

-4) `int  DateCompare(int  d1,int  m1,int  y1,int  d2,int  m2,int  y2); `
+4. `int  DateCompare(int  d1,int  m1,int  y1,int  d2,int  m2,int  y2); `

         // compares 2 dates, returns 1 or 2 to indicate which date is old.

 FileName: print.c

-5) `void PrintDateinFormat(int  d,int  m,int  y);`
+5. `void PrintDateinFormat(int  d,int  m,int  y);`

         // prints the given date in ddss Month-yyyy format

-6) `void PrintSubscript(int d);`
+6. `void PrintSubscript(int d);`

         // prints the subscript for the date in above date format( th, rd or st).

 FileName: dates.h

 Declare all functions in this header file and include it in other files.
 Also include any required standard header files in this one only.

-Program should compile with zero warnings and zero errors when compiled with -Wall option.
+**Program should compile with zero warnings and zero errors when compiled with -Wall option.**

 Example: